Getting started with HDL Coder for the AMD ZCU208 RFSoC development board

 Step 10 - Run the included ADC Capture demo

-On your PC, whereever you extracted the .zip file, there will be a folder named ‘examples’.
+On your PC, wherever you extracted the .zip file, there will be a folder named ‘examples’.
 From within MATLAB’s command window or using MATLAB’s file explorer gui, change the directory into the folder examples/ADCDataCapture

 Next, to briefly explore the Simulink design, from the MATLAB file explorer, double click the .slx file.